kevinmorris/coldfront/README.md

   ^atom
 `

-where "atom" is any arrangement of mixed case alpha characters For example
+where "atom" is any arrangement of mixed case alpha characters.
+For example

 ` ^temperature`